• Skip to primary navigation

 WHS Regulations and Codes

 The Work Health and Safety Regulation 2011 (WHS Regulation) details how to prevent or minimise a risk at your workplace.
-You must follow the regulation.
+Therefore, you must follow the regulation.

-Where a risk at your workplace is not covered by the regulation or code of practice, an appropriate way to manage exposure to the risk must be chosen.
+Sometimes, a risk at your workplace is not covered by the regulation or code of practice, however, an appropriate way to manage exposure to the risk must be chosen.

 Details Workplace Health ans Safety Act

 WHS code of practice provides practical guidance for people who have Workplace Health and Safety duties.
 A code of practice applies to anyone who has a duty of care in the conditions described in the code.
-These codes give direction on:
+These codes give direction on factors, such as:

 • How to achieve the standards required under the Act